 Approaching persona creation with this framework ensures that you're as accurate as possible.

 Step one, start with research.

-Candidate personas need to be based on actual data, not gut feel and assumptions.
-For the best results, your research should take in employees, major stakeholders in the hiring process and candidates.
+Candidate personas need to be based on actual data, not gut feelings and assumptions.
+For the best results, your research should account for employees, any major stakeholders in the hiring process and candidates.